Some new Liouville type theorems for the 3D stationary magneto-micropolar fluid equations: Introduction

 \begin{Cor} Let $(u,\pi,\omega)$ be a smooth solution of \eqref{equ1.3} and $\kappa\in(\frac{1}{4},+\infty)$.
 Suppose $u\in L^p(\mathbb{R}^3)$, $\omega\in L^q(\mathbb{R}^3)$, where $p\in(\frac{3}{2},\frac{9}{2}]$, $q\in[1,+\infty]$.
 Then $u=\omega=0$. \end{Cor}

 The rest of this paper is organized as follows.
-The property of the Bogovskii map, the refined Giaquinta's iterative lemma and some key lemmas are introduced in Section \ref{sec2}.
-The proofs of Liouville type theorems for the magneto-micropolar fluid equations and micropolar fluid equations are presented in Section \ref{sec3} and Section \ref{sec4}, respectively.
+The property of the Bogovskii map, the refined Giaquinta's iteration lemma and some key lemmas are introduced in Section \ref{sec2}.
+The proofs of Theorem \ref{main1} and Theorem \ref{main2} are presented in Section \ref{sec3} and Section \ref{sec4}, respectively.
 It should be noted that throughout this article, we use $C$ to denote a finite inessential constant which may be different from line to line.

 \v0.1in